telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 console.log(id);
 ```

-To get the following members, you just need to increment that slot
+To get the following members, you just need to increment that slot as many times as needed
 ```
 var slot_caller_address = BigNumber.from(id_slot).add(1);

 const caller_address = await provider.getStorageAt(addr, slot_caller_address);
 console.log(caller_address)
 ```

+If you need to loop over all members and not just retreive the first member you can use the `array_length` value we retreived earlier to do so.

 ## Using a smart contract